Manufacture Your Day by CHOOSING YOUR LIFE DIRECTION

 Isn’t it so sad that people so rarely hear what value they bring to the team and how much they are appreciated until it is too late?

 There is something very important to remember.
-If people feel stuck in routine tasks, which add unnecessary stress to their life and are not allowed to have a voice and to add true value to the organization as a whole, disengagement is on the horizon.
-It is easy for them to get lost in the day-to-day routine and become someone who just lives on autopilot with the simple goal to survive week after week.
+If people feel stuck in routine tasks, which add unnecessary stress to their lives and are not allowed to have a voice and to add true value to the organization as a whole, disengagement is on the horizon.
+It is easy for them to get lost in the day-to-day routine and become someone who just lives on autopilot with the simple goal of surviving week after week.

 Many people feel they have no choice because they have a mortgage to pay and a family to support.
 If they are frustrated, will they be at their best to contribute to their employer?
 Probably not.
 It’s a lose-lose situation.